imancha/Library/readme.md

 <a name="step3"></a>
 ### Step 3: Create database

-If you finished first three steps, now you can create database on your database server(MySQL).
+Now you can create database on your database server(MySQL).
 You must create database with utf-8 collation(uft8_general_ci), to install and application work perfectly.
 After that, copy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password.

+Then run:

+    php artisan key:generate
+to generate key for the application.

 -----
 <a name="step4"></a>